monastery

 It’s such a strange feeling to be at an age that previously seemed so old.
 I have never felt younger and more alive.
 It seems that I am a contradiction of my own beliefs and that’s the way I like it.

-For the last few months as I approached my 35th birthday, a milestone, I started to contemplate my life as bit more – as if traveling and blogging hadn’t fueled my over rampant introspection enough.
+For the last few months as I approached my 35th birthday, a milestone, I started to contemplate my life as bit more – as if traveling and blogging hadn’t fuelled my over rampant introspection enough.

-The reason I left to travel was because of my age.
-At 32 I had the financial means to travel or put a downpayment on a home.
 I knew it was my last chance for one great adventure before I had to settle down and have children.
 I was afraid to lose my independence and this was one last act of selfish rebellion.

 I had to do it before I had children, the next logical step in life.
-But I have really never wanted children.

 But that clock would start ticking any time soon, right?